Hamiltonicity in random directed graphs is born resilient

 \subsection{Notation}

 A digraph $D$ has vertex set $V(D)$ and edge set $E(D)$, and we set $|D|=|V(D)|$ and $e(D)=|E(D)|$.
 For any set $A\subset V(D)$, we set $N^+_D(A)=\{v\in V(D)\setminus A:\exists u\in A\text{ s.t. }\vec{uv}\in E(D)\}$ and $N^-_D(A)=\{v\in V(D)\setminus A:\exists u\in A\text{ s.t. }\vec{vu}\in E(D)\}$.
 We say $N^+_D(A)$ is the out-neighbourhood of $A$ and $N_D^-(A)$ is the in-neighbourhood of $A$.
-Where $A$ is a single vertex $v$, we let $d^j(v)=|N^j_D(v)|$ for each $j\in \{+,-\}$.
+Where $A$ is a single vertex $v$, we let $d^j_D(v)=|N^j_D(v)|$ for each $j\in \{+,-\}$.
 Given a set of edges $E$, we let $V(E)$ be the set of vertices contained in these edges.
 For any disjoint vertex sets $A$ and $B$ in a digraph $D$, and each $j\in \{+,-\}$, $e^+_D(A,B)$ is the number of edges directed from $A$ to $B$ in $D$, and $e_D^-(A,B)=e_D^+(B,A)$.
 Where it is clear from context, we often drop the digraph $D$ from the subscript.
 For a digraph $D$, $\Delta^-(D)$, $\Delta^+(D)$, $\delta^-(D)$ and $\delta^+(D)$ are the maximum in- and out-degree and the minimum in- and out-degree of $D$ respectively.
 For any vertex set $A$ in a digraph $D$, the digraph $D[A]$ has vertex set $A$ and edges exactly those in $D$ contained within $A$.

 For convenience, we consider paths to have an inherent order, and thus treat them as an ordered sequence of vertices.
 In this sequence, we allow vertices to repeat consecutively without consequence.
 For example, if a path $P$ has start vertex $u$ and end vertex $v$, then we consider $uPv$ to be the same path as $P$.
 Given a path $P$, $\cev{P}$ is the path on the same vertices as $P$ but with the vertex order reversed.
+An \emph{alternating path} is one whose vertices all have either in-degree 0 or out-degree 0 within the path.
 In a digraph $D$, for any disjoint vertex sets $A$ and $B$, a \emph{matching from $A$ into $B$} is a set of $|A|$ independent edges oriented from $A$ into $B$.